IdleMuse/helios/user/pages/03.character-creation/02.enterprises/default.md

 Mining claims can be staked by anyone, but registration with the guild has a cost associated with it, so a certain amount of prospecting occurs prior to staking claims (to avoid staking an extensive claim on worthless rubble).
 Characters starting with an asteroid claim enterprise can choose one of two types:

 + **Prospected** - A prospected claim may be one you have scanned yourself, or simply bought, but either way you know exactly what minerals it contains.
 The options are:
-  + (list of Tier 1-2 minerals)
+  + Thorium
+  + Iron
+  + Copper
+  + Titanium
 + **Unprospected** - An unprospected claim is one that will likely contain some valuable materials, but which, you do not know.
-(Tier 2-4 minerals).

 !!!!
-The contents of unprospected claims are randomly determined when they are scanned, from a secret table.
+The contents of unprospected claims are randomly determined when they are scanned, from a table that includes (not at equal chances):
+!!!! + Titanium
+!!!! + Silver
+!!!! + Gold
+!!!! ... and more.

 ### Fighter Squadron